 Therefore, in a Gleim course, the material is split into SUs or study units.
 Each Gleim SU separates the content into multiple sub-topics.
 Then, these sub-topics are accompanied by a content outline and focus questions.
 Plus, the Gleim chapters have lists of videos to watch, audio lectures, and flashcards.
 Each Gleim unit also has practice quizzes to verify your mastery of the material.

 Gleim users start by developing a study plan.
 This plan will consider how many hours you can study each week and when you plan to take your exam.
 Next, the interactive study planner will calculate how many study units you should complete each week.

-A typical candidate spends 4 to 5 hours to finish a Gleim study unit.
+A typical candidate spends 4 to 5 hours finishing a Gleim study unit.
 So, if you have about 12-15 hours to study each week, you can probably complete 3 units.

 Yes!
-In all of the Gleim courses, the Gleim method of studying doesn’t really vary, only the content itself does!
-Therefore, whether you’re studying for the CPA, CMA, CIA, or EA exam using Gleim, you’ll be able to utilize their bite-sized learning approach.
+In all of the Gleim courses, the Gleim method of studying doesn’t really vary; only the content itself does!
+Therefore, whether you’re studying for the CPA, CMA, CIA, or EA exam using Gleim, you can utilize their bite-sized learning approach.

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!